nickpaisley/scoreBot/readme.md

 *Usage*

-Edit the `desiredScore` variable to whatever score you would like and execute.
+Edit the `desiredScore` variable to the score you would like and execute.